cvet/fonline/README.md

 * Common: rename char to int8 and use int8_t as alias
 * Common: rename short to int16 and use int16_t as alias
 * Common: rename int to int32 and use int32_t as alias
-* Common: remove max_t
 * Common: replace depedency from Assimp types (matrix/vector/quaternion/color)
-* Common: auto expand exception parameters to readable state
+* Common: pass name to exceptions context args
+* Common: split RUNTIME_ASSERT to real uncoverable assert and some kind of runtime error
 * Common: recursion guard for EventDispatcher
 * Common: improve ptr<> system for leng term pointer observing
 * Common: add _hash c-string literal helper
-* Common: move WriteData/ReadData to DataWriter/DataReader
 * Common: fix TRect Width/Height
 * Common: eliminate as much defines as possible
 * Common: convert all defines to constants and enums
 * Common: remove all id masks after moving to 64-bit hashes
 * Common: remove critter flags
 * Common: remove special OTHER_* params
-* BakerApp: sound and video preprocessing move to baker
-* BakerApp: bake prototypes?
-* BakerApp: add dialogs verification during baking
-* ServerApp: fix data racing
+* Common: apply scripts strack trace
 * ServerServiceApp: convert argv from wchar_t** to char**
 * 3dAnimation: add interpolation for tracks more than two
 * 3dStuff: add reverse playing of 3d animation